mckay-del/trendwise-tools/docs/trendwise_context.md

 ## Positioning Statement

-> For local service businesses that are losing customers to slow follow-up and a weak online presence, the **All-in-One Growth System** is a complete, done-for-you customer-growth machine — website, AI chat, instant call-back, and automated follow-up — built in 48 hours and managed for one monthly price.
+> For local service businesses that are losing customers to slow follow-up and a weak online presence, the **All-in-One Growth System** is a complete, done-for-you customer-growth machine — website, AI chat, instant call-back, AI phone answering, and automated follow-up — built in 48 hours and managed for one monthly price.
 Unlike hiring an agency or stitching together five different tools, everything works together from day one, and there's nothing for you to build, learn, or maintain.

 ## Taglines